-Vegan-friendly pink champagne, pink prosecco or dry pink sparkling wine.
+Vegan-friendly pink champagne, pink prosecco or pink-colored dry sparkling wine.
 You can use rosé wine and Moscato but some brands are already quite sweet so you might need to adjust the amount of sugar accordingly.

 Beetroot powder for color (optional).
 You can probably swap some of this with freeze-dried raspberry or strawberry powder for an extra level of flavor!